Managing Application Properties

 Creating Custom Properties

 Custom Properties can be used to track any additional applicant information.
+You can create them for any value that should be available when viewing applications, building segments, or creating reports.
 To create a Custom Property:

 - Navigate to the Settings menu and click Application Properties under the Application Setup heading.
 From here, you can review all of your existing Custom Properties.